 The Youth Mobility Agreement between Canada and Germany offers a unique opportunity for young people (between the age of 18 and 35 inclusively at the time of application) to complement their post-secondary education, acquire hands-on work experience, and improve their knowledge of the other country’s language, culture and society.

 You should start preparing your application as soon as you have plans to stay in Germany longer than 90 days.
 The entire visa application process can take up to three weeks.

-Although Canadian citizen can submit their application at any aliens authority after arrival in Germany, we strongly recommend that a visa is being issued in advance.
+Youth Mobility Visa: You can also submit your application for a youth mobility visa at any German Foreign Mission abroad or any aliens authority after arrival in Germany.
+However we strongly recommend that a visa is being issued in advance.
 Employment cannot be started before having the obligatory permit.

 Please prepare your application as follows:

 - Please fill out and print the visa application forms and bring a copy of it to your appointment:

 Application Form Youth Mobility Visa YMA Declaration Personal Liability Insurance Declaration 'Use of Mail Services'